 Of the programme and its success, alumni Charlotte Smith, Channel Executive for BBC One said: “The Series Producer programme was just what I needed to springboard me back to work after my second baby.
 It gave me great insight, fantastic networking opportunities and an invaluable new peer group.”

 Applicants must be experienced producers with a minimum of three years’ experience at producer/director level in factual, features, specialist factual, factual entertainment or entertainment TV in the UK.

-The Series Producer Programme 2020 will be open until midday on 7 January.
+The Series Producer Programme 2020 will be open until midnight on 7 January.